peterwittek/peterwittek.com/content/computer-algebra-system-on-a-cell-phone.md

 Category: Linux
 Tags: Python, SymPy, Spyder, Linux
 Slug: computer-algebra-system-on-a-cell-phone
+Summary: Smartphones are powerful enough to run a Linux with a graphical interface: computer algebra systems are the next frontier in mobile computing.

 Around early 2008, I became obsessed with the idea of not having a
 laptop: a phone could work fine.
 Years passed, and Linux-based phones